 PayPal Business handles companies that pay through PayPal, which is common in the mystery shopping space.
 The business version keeps a clear transaction record and transfers cleanly to Novo.
 Cash App Business does the same for companies that prefer that route.
 Having both options means you’re never turning down a shop because of how a particular scheduler pays.

-Since Novo comes up often as a strong fit for freelancers and independent contractors, here’s what you actually get.
+Since Novo comes up often as a strong fit for freelancers and independent contractors, here’s what you get.

 | Feature | Details |